roddi/mac-zfs/README.markdown

  Full text of the APSL and CDDL.

 ## /src
- Currently all of the code is here, however I'd like to have only code that is mac-zfs specific in here.
+ I'd like to have only code that is mac-zfs specific in here such as when we need to implement things that are lacking on the Mac OS X platform.

 ## /upstream
  This is where the future OpenSolaris code will live.
- Check /devel/scripts/update-upstream.sh to see where it's headed.